Hedgehogs

 PE

-This term we will do karate on a Monday and handball on a Friday with Mrs Deverill.
+This term we will do outdoor adventurous activities on a Tuesday with Mr Singh and bucket rounders on a Friday with Mrs Deverill.

 Don't forget to come to school in your PE uniform on these days!